Why is this important?

 This page explains what you need to know about the habitual residence test.

-Proving your right to reside and intention to settle in the UK can be difficult.
+Showing your right to reside and intention to settle in the UK can be difficult.
 If you're unsure about anything, seek the help of an adviser.

 What is the habitual residence test

-To meet the conditions of the test you must prove:
+To satisfy the test you must show:

 What benefits does the test apply to?